-In January 2016 TerraX commenced its winter drill program at Mispickel, drilling 384 meters in 4 holes on two parallel sections approximately 50 meters apart.
-The two holes on each section were designed to hit mineralization approximately 20-25 and 40-50 meters below a surface trench sampled by TerraX in 2013, which returned chip sampling assays across strike on the sulphide-quartz vein zone of 6.0 m @ 7.29 g/t Au (News release of October 30, 2013).
+TerraX commenced its winter drill program at Mispickel, drilling 384 metres in 4 holes on two parallel sections approximately 50 metres apart.
+The two holes on each section were designed to hit mineralization approximately 20-25 and 40-50 metres below a surface trench sampled by TerraX in 2013, which returned chip sampling assays across strike on the sulphide-quartz vein zone of 6.0 m @ 7.29 g/t Au (News release of October 30, 2013).